 The Last Aussie Fishcaf gave seafood dining the popular touch.
 After the refinement of Fleurie and Champagne Charlie’s, Iain Hewitson went casual with his restaurant in South Melbourne, transplanting 1950s US culture into Melbourne, complete with jukebox, rock and roll dancers and the infamous limbo competition.

-Today inventive seafood offerings are legion, from the delicate barramundi collar at fine diner Vue de Monde to the soft blue swimmer crab dim sims at Northcote’s casual Sweet Salt.
+By 2018, inventive seafood offerings were legion, from the delicate barramundi collar at fine diner Vue de Monde to the soft blue swimmer crab dim sims at Northcote’s casual Sweet Salt.